scottcalebc/BankSoftware/REAMDME.md

 ## Testing

-This is a test account pre-loaded with *username*:username *password*:password logging in with these credentials shows example accounts and transactions to edit or delete or add new ones.
+This is a test account pre-loaded with *username*:username *password*:password.
+Logging in with these credentials shows example accounts and transactions to edit or delete or add new ones.

 * To Edit an Account or Transaction
     * Select the Account or Transaction from the table on the left and press the Edit Button